-Human-like robots are popping up at conventions and shows across the world.
+Human-like or humanoid robots are popping up at conventions and shows across the world.
 Companies are spending untold figures to create the very best robots and push the boundaries.
 Some are so life-like that they can be mistaken for the real thing.

 Then there are those that work on a smaller scale, with minimal experience to create something for fun.
 Mark 1, a humanoid robot that looks like Scarlett Johansson, is a great example.

 Mark 1 Is A Feat Of Engineering